icopy-site/awesome/docs/awesome/static-analysis.md

 - [clazy](https://github.com/KDE/clazy) - Qt-oriented static code analyzer based on the Clang framework. clazy is a compiler plugin which allows clang to understand Qt semantics.
 You get more than 50 Qt related compiler warnings, ranging from unneeded memory allocations to misusage of API, including fix-its for automatic refactoring.
 - [CMetrics](https://github.com/MetricsGrimoire/CMetrics) - Measures size and complexity for C files.
 - [CodeSonar from GrammaTech](https://www.grammatech.com/products/codesonar) :copyright: - Advanced, whole program, deep path, static analysis of C and C++ with easy-to-understand explanations and code and path visualization.
+- [CPAchecker](https://cpachecker.sosy-lab.org) - A tool for configurable software verification of C programs.
+The name CPAchecker was chosen to reflect that the tool is based on the CPA concepts and is used for checking software programs.
 - [cppcheck](http://cppcheck.sourceforge.net) - Static analysis of C/C++ code.
 - [CppDepend](https://www.cppdepend.com) :warning: :copyright: - Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
 - [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) - Automated C++ checker that follows Google's style guide.